wso2/integration-studio/gh-docs/developer-guide/integration-studio-catalogue.md

 ![](https://i.imgur.com/nT3lSsB.png)

 We have generated the model and edit code.
 This ends the modeling of esb.genmodel.

+After following the above steps we will have a set of files including the generated code for the mediator.
+To make things easier going forward we may commit the newly created, modified files.
+We need to commit the changes in plugin.properties, EsbItemProviderAdapterFactory.java, EsbFactory.java, EsbPackage.java, EsbFactoryImpl.java, EsbPackageImpl.java, EsbAdapterFactory.java, EsbSwitch.java classes.

 ### esb.gmfgraph
 Let’s move on to esb.gmfgraph modeling.
 In esb.gmfgraph we have to consider the following three modeling